Cougar Connect Community Edition

 - All visitors must check-in at the front office prior to entering the school building with a picture ID.

 - During arrival and dismissal, please maintain the speed limit, stop for students and adults in the crosswalk, and avoid blocking the street.
 We are partnering with our SROs to ensure speed limits and traffic laws are followed for the safety of our students and community members.
+Please drop and pick students up from our Kiss and Go lane located in the west front parking lot.

 - Please do not drop students off prior to 8:00 a.m. as we do not have duty staff available for supervision.